tektoncd/cli/docs/cmd/tkn_bundle_push.md

 ### Options

 ```
+      --annotate strings         OCI Manifest annotation in the form of key=value to be added to the OCI image.
+Can be provided multiple times to add multiple annotations.
   -f, --filenames strings        List of fully-qualified file paths containing YAML or JSON defined Tekton objects to include in this bundle
   -h, --help                     help for push
       --remote-bearer string     A Bearer token to authenticate against the repository